-According to the Liechtenstein Banking Ordinance, banks are required to provide their clients with a general description of the type and risks of the financial instruments before carrying out services.
-This description must contain the characteristics of the type of financial instrument concerned as well as the associated risks in sufficient detail.
-Accordingly, this information brochure discusses customary product characteristics and explains the various financial instruments and their associated risks in a general way.
-The brochure does not provide information on the risks associated with specific individual financial instruments.
-The risk arising from the creditworthiness of the issuer of a product always depends on the specific case, and the investor must therefore pay particular attention to such credit risks.
-The risks of a particular product are thus ultimately always determined by its specific composition.
-The description below cannot replace the product descriptions by the issuers or a detailed examination of the specific product by the investor.
+Under the Liechtenstein Investment Services Act, banks are obliged to provide their clients with a general description of the types of financial instruments and the associated risks before providing description must explain services.
+This the characteristics of the type of financial instrument in question and the associated risks in sufficient detail.
+Accordingly, this information brochure focuses on the standard product characteristics and provides a general explanation of the various financial instruments, and the risks associated with them.
+It does not provide information on the risks of a specific individual financial instrument.
+The risk arising from the creditworthiness of the issuer of a product always depends on the individual case, and the investor must therefore pay particular attention to this.
+Ultimately, the decisive factor in the risk of a product is always its specific structure.
+As such, this description cannot replace the product descriptions provided by the issuer or a detailed examination of the specific product by the investor.